 If you love the Maine outdoors, consider joining our Facebook group dedicated to all things Maine Nature.
 The Maine Nature Lovers Facebook group is a place to share photos, stories, and tips for how to best maximize your time outside in Vacationland.
 We often feature the photos shared in the group in our newsletters as well.
 Click here to check it out and join!

-One of our favorite state parks is Rangeley Lake State Park in Franklin Country.
+One of our favorite state parks to visit in Maine is Rangeley Lake State Park, which is located over in Franklin Country.
 Learn more about it, including how to get there, but clicking here.

 Which of the places listed above are your favorite state parks to visit in Maine?
 Did we miss any of your must-visit sites?
 Share them with us in the comments below!
 And for more underrated state park gems in the Pine Tree State, check out this list of under-appreciated state parks.

 What is the most beautiful state park to visit in Maine?